jonathan-warkentine/js-code-quiz/README.md

 The CSS styling is responsive, adapting for viewing on mobile devices.

+There a total of 16 functions in this application:
+`function startGame ()` calls the functions necessary to reset all the variables and reshuffle the question deck `function runClock ()` starts a setInterval that sets the countdown timer in motion `function stopClock()` clears the interval set in the `runClock()` function `function populateQuizCard ()` populates the quiz card with a question and 4 possible answers `function recordScore(event)` records the user's latest score, sorts it along with all historical scores, and takes one parameter, the submission event, to prevent the default behavior.
+`function showScores ()` toggles to the high scores card and populates it with the high scores saved to local storage `function clearScores()`

 ## Outstanding Updates
 [] Highscore sorting
 [] description of each function in Readme